rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 ######################################################
-02. Custom Coadds from the Command Line (intermediate)
+02. Custom Coadds from the Command Line (advanced)
 ######################################################

 ..
 This section should provide a brief, top-level description of the page.